-The statehood bill has been introduced in the House (HR 1291) for the 115th Congress but a Senate companion bill has not been introduced in the Senate but will be soon.
+The statehood bill has been introduced in the House (HR 1291) and the Senate (S 1278) in the 115th Congress.
 The bill reflects the constitution, borders, and name approved by District voters (244,000 people or 86% of the vote) in November 2016.
-In the 115th Congress Delegate Eleanor Holmes Norton (D-DC) was the lead sponsor for HR 1291, Washington, DC Admission Act in the House of Representatives and Senator Tom Carper (D-DE) will be the lead sponsor of the statehood bill in the US Senate.
+In the 115th Congress Delegate Eleanor Holmes Norton (D-DC) is the lead sponsor for HR 1291, Washington, DC Admission Act in the House of Representatives and Senator Tom Carper (D-DE) is the lead sponsor of the statehood bill in the US Senate.

 We encourage all Americans, not just those of us in D.C., to contact members of the House and Senate and urge the to support and cosponsor the Washington, DC Admission Act and thus support full equality for 681,000 American citizens who are taxed but not represented.

-Here are a few documents to aide in your congressional outreach efforts (these will be updated as soon as the new statehood bills are introduced in the 115th Congress):
+Here are a few documents to aide in your congressional outreach efforts:

 - Here are a few key Senators we need to support the D.C. statehood bill: Priority Senators for the 115th Congress